Gerold55/DecoTest/README.md

-# deco_lamp
+# DecoTest
-A mod that adds deco-lamps to your MineTest game.
+A mod that adds deco-items to your MineTest game.